About EPND

 Cohort interactions

-WP4 will onboard and integrate the clinical datasets and biosamples from over 60 cohorts, as well as work to identify and onboard additional cohorts.
+WP4 onboards and integrates clinical datasets and biosamples from more than 75 studies.
+EPND continues to identify and engage additional cohorts.

 Case Study Icon